omundy/learn-computers/topics/command-line.md

 Review the following sections and perform the activities on your own or with your group.

-When you see this emoji 👉 perform the task(s)!
+Perform the task(s) when you see this 👉  emoji

 <details>
 <summary>Learning Objectives</summary>